 CUSR Return to In-Person Eligibility

-As we move forward in Phase 4 of the Restore Illinois Plan we look forward to offering limited in-person programs.
+As we move forward in the Restore Illinois Plan we look forward to offering limited in-person programs.
 Champaign-Urbana Special Recreation is committed to the health and safety of all employees, guardians, community members, and participants.

 In order to best prevent the spread of COVID-19 in our workplace and within agency programs the following procedures have been put into place utilizing the most recent information from local and federal health organizations.

 If a participant is unable to meet the following expectations, they may be unable to participate at this time in accordance with current federal, state, and local mandates and guidelines.
 We expect guidelines to become less restrictive as Illinois passes through each Restore Phase.
 Staff will consistently evaluate participant progress in meeting these criteria and communicate any concerns with guardians.

 - Independently attend to personal self-care such as bathroom needs, hand washing, eating, dressing, and personal hygiene.